Submitting Written Work

 Submitted written work should usually be essays or project work written at school as part of your A-level (or equivalent) study.
 It should be marked by your teacher and should be a certified copy of the original.
 You are not expected to produce new work especially to accompany your application.

-All submitted written work should be accompanied by a completed cover sheet (found at the bottom of this page).
+All submitted written work should be accompanied by a completed cover sheet, available at the bottom of this page.

 Unless stated otherwise, submitted written work should be in English.

-Written work can be submitted to the Academic Office via email (preferable) at email@example.com or by post, at this address:
+Written work should be submitted to the Academic Office via the Applicant Documents Upload Form.

-The deadline for submission of written work is tbc November 2020.
+The deadline for submission of written work is 2 November 2023.

 Anglo-Saxon, Norse and Celtic

-One essay on an historical or literary topic.
+Two essays on a historical or literary topic.

 Asian and Middle Eastern Studies

-Two essays on Classical topics, usually written work part of A-Level studies.
+Two pieces on Classical topics, usually written work part of A-level studies.
+At least one should be in essay format.

 Two essays on subjects studied at school.
 At least one essay should have a strong literary component.